-Community Character Recommendations DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Prepare a landscape master plan for the design of City corridors and entrances with a consistent, identifiable character. \$ Clean-up existing entries after TxDOT 290 work is complete until a new landscape master plan can be developed. \$ Incorporate City logo into entrance sign designs. \$ Design and implement Hwy 290 gateways according to TxDOT standards to highlight the entrance to the City. \$\$ Create landscape ordinance that requires new properties, and major renovation projects to be landscaped to a minimum standard for areas adjacent to public rights-of-way. \$\$\$ Create commercial development guidelines to encourage new development to build to minimum landscape standards. \$ Create signage ordinance for local businesses that is consistent with the overall signage master plan. \$ Coordinate with local businesses to encourage a uniform sign design standard. \$ Explore strategic public/private partnerships with local businesses to encourage beautification efforts of their properties. \$ Sponsor a beautification award for businesses to encourage landscape development of their properties. \$ Review code enforcement procedures for their effectiveness, and make necessary changes.

-Community Character Recommendations Continued DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Prepare a visual assessment survey of City corridors to identify problem areas that negatively impact community character. \$ Create architectural design guidelines to encourage minimum design standards. \$ Remove overhead power lines as new infrastructure projects are implemented. \$\$\$ Review and improve landscape maintenance procedures for City crews. \$ Partner with Trees for Houston or other organizations that can provide assistance in planting trees. \$ Create a more stringent tree preservation ordinance to protect existing tree resources. \$ Promote increase canopy along streets, parks, and open spaces. \$\$ Expand thematic street light standards to all City streets. \$\$ Conduct a branding study to reinforce the City's community character and marketing approach. \$ Explore potential logo application to proposed city entrance signage. \$\$ Partner with local property owners and Centerpoint Energy to identify back-of-lot utility easements to provide options for removing overhead lines from the 290 frontage. \$\$
+Community Character Recommendations DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Prepare a landscape master plan for the design of City corridors and entrances with a consistent, identifiable character. \$ Incorporate City logo into entrance sign designs. \$ Design and implement Hwy 290 gateways according to TxDOT standards to highlight the entrance to the City. \$\$ Explore strategic public/private partnerships with local businesses to encourage beautification efforts of their properties. \$ Review code enforcement procedures for their effectiveness, and make necessary changes.
+Prepare a visual assessment survey of City corridors to identify problem areas that negatively impact community character and identify remedies/action plans available to address concerns. \$ Partner with Trees for Houston or other organizations that can provide assistance in planting trees. \$ Consider a more stringent tree preservation ordinance to protect existing tree resources. \$ Promote increase canopy along streets, parks, and open spaces. \$\$ Conduct a branding study to reinforce the City's community character and marketing approach. \$ Explore potential logo application to proposed city entrance signage. \$\$

-Community Character Recommendations Continued DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Develop a recognition/reward program to encourage homeowners to enhance or maintain their properties through lawn maintenance, and exterior upgrades and upkeep. \$ Provide and coordinate programs to prevent the deterioration of homes. \$ Educate citizens on code enforcement requirements.
+Community Character Recommendations Continued DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Educate citizens on code enforcement requirements.
 Communicate status reporting of violations and corrections to the community.
-Information shared could be related to general types of violations, clearance rates, average time to contact, etc. \$ Develop an annual or semi-annual neighborhood clean up to promote community pride. \$ Institute an annual program for assessing quality and useful life of neighborhood amenities, and allocate funds for replacement, additions, or remodels as needed. \$\$ Conduct a wayfinding signage master plan to explore potential thematic signs unique to the City to include street signs, directional, and facility signs. \$ Ensure property and building maintenance codes are up to date and compatible with current City values. \$ Promote aesthetically pleasing designs for retail and commercial land uses that are located at major intersections as destinations in their own right, but also as corridor framing uses. \$
+Information shared could be related to general types of violations, clearance rates, average time to contact, etc. \$ Conduct a wayfinding signage master plan to explore potential thematic signs unique to the City to include street signs, directional, and facility signs. \$

-Community Facilities Recommendations DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Conduct an internal review of maintenance procedures for all public facilities to identify potential deficiencies. \$ Conduct a parks facilities analysis to determine high priority improvements focusing on safety and health issues that do not comply with applicable state, local, and federal regulations. \$ Conduct a market analysis for the golf course to determine if the clubhouse and related facilities/services are adequate or should be expanded or modified. \$ The golf course club house should be significantly repaired to be returned to an acceptable condition. \$\$ Replace the golf course cart barn. \$\$ Perform minor repairs and maintenance on the golf course maintenance building. \$\$ Conduct a comprehensive study to evaluate, upgrade or replace all city facilities where employees work, with an emphasis on city hall, to bring them to a standard of quality that is appropriate for the community. \$\$\$ Add public facilities to be constructed or renovated to the capital improvements program in order to plan for future availability of funding. \$ Update and maintain existing public facilities to maximize usefulness, before constructing newer facilities. \$\$-\$\$\$
+Community Facilities Recommendations DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Conduct a comprehensive study to evaluate, upgrade or replace all city facilities where employees work, with an emphasis on city hall, to bring them to a standard of quality that is appropriate for the community. \$\$\$ Update and maintain existing public facilities to maximize usefulness, before constructing newer facilities. \$\$-\$\$\$ Develop a long-term maintenance program to ensure adequate maintenance of existing and proposed facilities. \$ Promote and improve Golf Course facilities and operations. \$

-Community Facilities Recommendations Continued DESCRIPTION SHORT TERM MID TERM LONG TERM /ON GOING BUDGET Obtain control of public facility sites that will be required by future growth and development. \$\$ Develop a long-term maintenance program to ensure adequate maintenance of existing and proposed facilities. \$ Utilize tools such as value engineering (as applicable) to develop the most cost effective facilities. \$